 Both 4K and UHD definitions could be shortened to 2,160p to match HD standards that have preceded them, but this would make things confusing because you would end up with two standards under the 2160p specification rather than one.
 Since the pixel difference is relatively marginal, they are different.
-Some brands prefer to stick to just using the UHD moniker when marketing their latest TV to avoid confusion, but for the ease of marketing, the two terms continue to be used interchangeably.
+Some brands prefer to stick to just using the UHD moniker when marketing their latest TV to avoid confusion, but the two terms continue to be used interchangeably for marketing.

-In closing, there’s no great reason to go for a 4K or UHD screen on a phone because both of them use more power.
-Having more pixels lit up means more power drained from the battery.
-You’re either going to end up with a fat phone or one that doesn’t make it all the way through the day.
+In closing, there’s no real reason to go for a 4K or UHD screen on a phone because both of them require more power.
+Having more pixels lit up means more energy drained from the battery.
+You’re either going to end up with a fat phone or one that doesn’t make it through the day.
 Your best bet is to get a smartphone with a high-quality Quad-HD screen like the Honor 8 Pro.
-If you recall the statement from earlier in this article, it said that density represents sharpness, and on a phone, QHD (not qHD) would cram those pixels nicely.
+If you recall the statement from earlier in this article, it said that density represents sharpness, and on a smartphone, QHD (not qHD) would cram those pixels nicely.